IOTAplus/Small-GoShimmer-Wallet-2/README.md

 Click on the "Request Funds" button and then on "Balance" to update the balances.

 ## Trouble Shooting
 If for the files "wallet.dat" and "wallet.dat.bgp" are not generated, probably the connection to the noded failed and you can manually copy and paste them from the "Wallet-Files-If-Connection-Fails" folder to the same folder where the "config.json" and the "Small-GoShimmer-Wallet-2.exe" file are.
 Please be aware that these contains the SEED.
 So you would share this wallet with others having the same problem.
+This solution would not fix the conncection issue completely.
+The app coould still have problems to run smoothely.

-You can later just delete the files and start the wallet again.
-It should be generated as soon as the the connection to the server issue isn't anymore.
+You can later just delete the files and restart the wallet again.
+The files should be generated as soon as the the connection to the server issue isn't anymore.
+Check the conncection again by contorlling if the files are generated automaticall by just restarting the wallet after deleting the "wallet.dat" and "wallet.dat.bgp" files.